How to File an Aadhaar related RTI?

 The purpose of filing an Aadhaar-Related RTI

-The goal of filing an Aadhaar-Related RTI is to obtain information from public bodies on processing of personal data in connection with Aadhaar services.
+The goal of filing an Aadhaar-Related RTI is to obtain information from public bodies on the processing of personal data in connection with Aadhaar services.
 This can contain information concerning the collecting, storage, and use of Aadhaar data, as well as any Aadhaar-related privacy or security breaches.
 Individuals can demand openness and accountability from public agencies by filing an Aadhaar-Related RTI and holding them accountable for any flaws or shortcomings in their management of Aadhaar-related services.

 Types of Aadhaar-Related RTIs